-To determine the structural hot spot stress, a distinction should be made between two types of hot spot: type “a” and type “b”, as shown in Figure 8.3.
+(2) To determine the structural hot spot stress, a distinction should be made between two types of hot spot: type “a” and type “b”, as shown in Figure 8.3.
 The main difference between these two types is seen in the stress distribution through the thickness of the plate where cracking may occur.

-Type “a” hot spot denotes cracking at the weld toe on a plate surface.
+a) Type “a” hot spot denotes cracking at the weld toe on a plate surface.
 In this case the stress varies considerably through thickness of the plate with crack.

-Type “b” hot spot refers to fatigue cracking at a plate edge, where the stress at the hot spot is not dependent on the plate thickness.
+b) Type “b” hot spot refers to fatigue cracking at a plate edge, where the stress at the hot spot is not dependent on the plate thickness.